A few years ago, I realised that I was a sex addict. Not only that, but I had been a sex addict for most of my life, without even realising.

 So the next thing I did was go to therapy.

-My therapist, who I chose because he specialised in treating sexual problems, had never heard of a woman being addicted to sex.
+My therapist, who I chose because he specialised in treating sexual problems, had never heard of someone with a vulva being addicted to sex.
 He was interested, but seemed to have trouble understanding that sex addiction could exist outside the narrow framework he’d been taught to diagnose.
 A part of me wanted to educate him for the sake of science, but the other part felt defeated and angry.

 What helped in the end?